TritonDataCenter/manta-muskie/README.md

 3. If a test fails with a message like "Error: MUSKIE\_SALT required", then check that you've specified the three MUSKIE environment variables described above.
+4. If a test fails due to authorization errors (perhaps while completing a job), you may have an incorrect muskie configuration.
+Check that the MUSKIE\_ID, MUSKIE\_KEY and MUSKIE\_IV attributes in your config.json match the environment variables set for the user running the tests ($MANTA\_USER).

 If you're changing anything about the way muskie is deployed, configured, or started, you should definitely test creating a muskie image and deploying that